Aluminium(I) compounds: Synthesis

 AlCl is synthesized by reaction of liquid aluminium with gaseous HCl at 1200 K and 0.2 mbar to yield gaseous AlCl and hydrogen gas.
 At 77 K, AlCl is a dark red solid which turns black upon disproportionation at temperatures higher than 180 K. At temperatures under 77 K and dissolved in a matrix of polar and non-polar solvents, it exists as a metastable solution whose reactivity can be studied.
-AlBr, a red oil, is prepared similarly from liquid aluminium metal and gaseous HBr.
+AlBr, a red oil, is prepared similarly from liquid aluminium and gaseous HBr.

-Al (l) + HCl (g) -> AlCl (g) + 1/2 H2 (g)

 Due to the nature of HF, which possesses a bond much stronger than that of its congeners, AlF is synthesized instead by the comproportionation of Al and AlF3 which are pressed and mixed into pellets.
 The pellets are then loaded into a graphite furnace and heated to 1050 K.

-2 Al (s) + AlF3 (s) -> 3 AlF (g)

 Stability increases with mass: while AlCl decomposes at 77 K or above, AlBr remains stable up to 253 K. Remarkably, it has been discovered that at any given temperature, the vapor pressure of AlF is orders of magnitude lower than that of other aluminium monohalides.

 Disproportionation

 At room temperature, AlX compounds tend to disproportionate to Al and AlX3.
-When dark red, solid AlCl is allowed to warm up, it turns black to yield aluminium metal and the more stable aluminium (III) chloride salt.
+When dark red, solid AlCl is allowed to warm up, it turns black to yield aluminium and the more stable aluminium (III) chloride salt.

-2 AlCl (s)-> Al (s) +AlCl3 (s)

 Dohmier et al. documented that the exception is AlBr.
-AlBr is stable enough at temperatures under -30 C that it comproportionates to AlBr2 in the presence of AlBr3.
+AlBr is stable enough at temperatures under −30 °C that it comproportionates to AlBr2 in the presence of AlBr3.

-AlBr (s) + AlBr3 (s) -> 2 AlBr2 (s)

 Oligomerization

 In Lewis basic solutions, AlX compounds have a tendency to oligomerize.

-Complex Chemistry
+Complex chemistry

-Aluminium is not only the most abundant metal in the earth's crust, but also an element of low toxicity.
+Aluminium is not only the most abundant metal in the Earth's crust, but also an element of low toxicity.
 As such, aluminium (I) complexes attract considerable interest.
 These complexes can be supported by various ligands and used to activate small molecules.

-β-Diketiminato Systems
+β-Diketiminato systems

 In 2018, Liu et al. reviewed the chemistry of aluminium (I) with β-diketiminato ligands, widely used ligands with immense versatility in electronic and steric properties.
 These aluminium (I) complexes have immense potential for small molecule activation.